-- (c) Subject to (a) above, Heads of Service may only be dismissed by Investigation Committee "B". - (d) Councillors will not be involved in the dismissal of any officer below heads of services except where such involvement is necessary for any investigation or inquiry into alleged misconduct, though the Council's disciplinary, capability and related procedures as adopted from time to time will allow a right of appeal to the Appeals Committee. - (e) Dismissal of an assistant to a political group is a matter for the political group that appointed that person.
+Subject to (a) above, Directors may only be dismissed by Investigation Committee "A".
+Subject to (a) above, Heads of Service may only be dismissed by Investigation Committee "B".

+Councillors will not be involved in the dismissal of any officer below heads of services except where such involvement is necessary for any investigation or inquiry into alleged misconduct, though the Council's disciplinary, capability and related procedures as adopted from time to time will allow a right of appeal to the Appeals Committee.

+Dismissal of an assistant to a political group is a matter for the political group that appointed that person.
 Dismissal of teachers and other staff of schools employed by the local education authority is dealt with by regulations made under Section 35(4) and (5) of the Education Act 2002.